rik2803/aws-cfn-gen/README.md

 Override the default 20GB ECS Cluster instance EBS size.
 Unit is `GB`.

+**Downtime Warning**: Changing this setting will cause the launch configuration to change and will consequently spawn new ECS instances.

 #### `ecs.dm_basesize`

 Override the default 10GB of thin provisioned container storage.
 Unit is required (i.e. `20G`)

+**Downtime Warning**: Changing this setting will cause the launch configuration to change and will consequently spawn new ECS instances.

 ### `loadbalancers`: Create _Application Load Balancers_